-In Soils and Fertilizer, you will learn about the impact of soil texture and composition on soil quality, pH levels, and soil nutrients.
+In the Soils and Fertilizer online course, you will learn about the impact of soil texture and composition on soil quality, pH levels, and soil nutrients.
 You will also explore fertilizer types and application techniques, as well as how to produce compost.

 By the end of the course, you will be able to:

 OSU’s Master Gardener Short Course Series includes the following 13 on-demand gardening courses: